 I received my B.S. in chemistry from Millsaps College (Austin College equivalent); my post-graduate geology studies were at the Univ. of Tenn.
 My life's work experience as a geologist required a combination usage of chemistry and math as well as geology.

-physics - chemistry lessons closeby?
+chemistry lessons close by?
 Here's a selection of teacher ads that you can check out.

-Superprof can also suggest chemistry lessons to help you.
+Superprof can also suggest arithmetic lessons to help you.

-Learning isn't a problem, arithmetic lessons for all!
+Learning isn't a problem, physics - chemistry lessons for all!

 Taking geology lessons has never been easier: you're going to learn new skills.